-The accounting policies adopted are consistent with those of the previous financial year, except for the following new and revised standards and Philippine Interpretations which were applied starting January 1, 2017.
-These new and revised standards and interpretations did not have any significant impact on the parent company financial statements:
+The accounting policies adopted are consistent with those of the previous financial year, except for the new and revised standards and Philippine Interpretations which were applied starting January 1, 2018.
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.